Skip to main content

 • Uninterruptible power supply (UPS) units with battery power backup with adequate supply for transition to generator and automatic changeover to generator

-• Dual 400KW (460KW peak) generators designed to support the load for all equipment power and cooling.
+• Three 400KW (460KW peak) generators designed to support the load for all equipment power and cooling.
 University facilities personnel maintain fuel levels to ensure 24x7 uptime

 • Raised floor, climate-controlled environment separate from the building HVAC